franciscoescher/gosimplerest/README.md

 - HEAD /model
 - HEAD /model/{id}

-Also, for each belongs to relation, it creates the following routes:
-- GET /belongs-to/{id}/model

 The handlers created are standard http.HandlerFunc, so they can be used with any router.

 Params from the url are passed to the handlers in the request context, using the `GetRequestWithParams` function.